The Connection Between Hemorrhoids and IBS

 If your hemorrhoids make you uncomfortable, you can take an oral pain reliever.
 Aspirin, ibuprofen and acetaminophen can all help relieve your discomfort temporarily.

 Finally, slowly increase the amount of fiber you eat each day through whole grains, fruits and vegetables.
 Fiber increases the bulk of stool and softens it, which makes it easier to pass.
 This will help you avoid straining while on the toilet, which can make the hemorrhoids you already have worse.
 Increasing fiber intake too quickly can cause gas, so add it slowly and intentionally.

 Whether you have already had hemorrhoids and don’t want them again, or you have IBS and want to prevent hemorrhoids, there are several things you can do to avoid getting them.

 - Go to the bathroom as soon as you feel like you need to.
 If you wait to pass a bowel movement, you might lose the urge to go.
 The stool can dry out and be harder to pass later on, which might lead to straining on the toilet.

 - Don’t strain on the toilet.
 While it can be frustrating and uncomfortable to not be able to pass stool, avoid holding your breath and straining.
 This places increased pressure on the lower rectum.

 - Don’t sit for too long.
-Whether you’re on the toilet or in a chair, long periods of sitting also places pressure on the anus and can lead to hemorrhoids.
+Whether you are on the toilet or in a chair, long periods of sitting also places pressure on the anus and can lead to hemorrhoids.
 If you have to sit for long periods at work, try placing your computer on top of a box or crate so you can stand for parts of the day.

 - Exercise regularly.
 Exercising can prevent many of the causes of hemorrhoids.
 It prevents constipation and reduces pressure on the veins that become swollen from sitting for too long.
-It can also help you lose weight that might be increasing the pressure on the veins in the anus.
+It can also help to lose weight that might be increasing the pressure on the veins in the anus.